armistace/gpt-sql-generator/README.md

 ## The Core Architecture

 There are two ways to instantiate a connection.
-The first is to manually provide a [DBT profile](https://docs.getdbt.com/docs/get-started/connection-profiles) by adding it to the config directory of this repo when you pull and build the app
+The first is to manually provide a [DBT profile](https://docs.getdbt.com/docs/get-started/connection-profiles) by adding it to the config directory of this repo when you pull and build the [DBT docker](https://github.com/dbt-labs/dbt-core/tree/main/docker)

 If the app hasn't received this file on first start it will trigger the "First Start" page which will ask a series of questions and use the answers to create one for you.
 This process can be quite time consuming but requires no knowledge of DBT (It does require knowledge of how to connect to your source data.)